cdkavour/Ontological-Dialog-System/README.md

-# SDS_Pizza

-A spoken dialog system for pizza ordering.
+An otological chat based spoken dialog system for food ordering for food ordering.